-Some things make an appearance every holiday season: bustling shopping malls, rows of homes strung with lights, office parties—and scams aimed at exploiting holiday shoppers and year-end donations.
-We’ve highlighted five common scams that can turn your season sour.
+- Some things make an appearance every holiday season: bustling shopping malls, rows of homes strung with lights, office parties…and scams aimed at exploiting holiday shoppers and year-end donations.
+Here are 5 common scams that can turn your season sour.

 1. Too-Good-to-Be-True Travel Offers